Objects deep dive

 A dynamic sprite is a sprite whose data is defined during runtime rather than at compile time.

-has two kinds of dynamic sprites: DynamicSprite16
+agb has two kinds of dynamic sprites: DynamicSprite16 and DynamicSprite256.

 These are naturally for sprites that use a single palette and those that use multiple.

-The easiest way to create a dynamic sprite is through the relevant type, here is an example of creating a DynamicSprite16
+The easiest way to create a dynamic sprite is through the relevant type, here is an example of creating a DynamicSprite16 and setting a couple of pixels.

-And you could then go on to use the sprite however you like with Object
+And you could then go on to use the sprite however you like with Object as normal.

 For example

-#![allow(unused)] fn main() { Object::new(in_vram).set_pos((10, 10)).show(&mut frame); }
+Object::new(in_vram).set_pos((10, 10)).show(&mut frame);

 How to handle the camera position?